pourmalek/covir2/20210819/README.md

 DELP 20210819, **_IHME 20210819_**, IMPE 20210806, LANL 20210815, SRIV 20210819

 20210820: IHME update 20210819 released on 20210820.
 "This page was last updated at 5:30 p.m.
 Pacific, August 20, 2021."
 IHME update 20210819 released on 20210820 creates directory 2021_08_04 when downloaded on 20210820 2053 PST, with web address https://ihmecovid19storage.blob.core.windows.net/latest/ihme-covid19.zip.
 Predictions identical with IHME update 20210806.
 Since IHME update 20210702, it takes a few stages for IHME update to be fully delivered.
+The shower is change of "date" and curves in https://covid19.healthdata.org/global.
 The first stage is releasing an update with a new update date, but the files are still the exact same files as the previous updates.

 <br/><br/>
 ****